neondatabase/website/content/docs/ai/ai-langchain.md

 ## Setup the SQL database chain

-Create a file named `app.py` and add the following code.
-When you run `app.py`, you will be prompted for a question.
-The code is explained below.
-See [Understanding the app.py code](#understanding-the-apppy-code).
+Create a file named `app.py` in your application directory and add the following code.
+When you run `app.py`, you will be prompted for a question to ask your database.

 ```python
 import os